 Don’t miss Plaça de Sant Jaume and the adjacent Carrer de Baix, Calle Baja, Carrer del Pou, Carrer del Cabrit.
 Get lost in the nearby alleys to discover more colorful murals.

-And if you don’t feel like chasing the best murals, you may want to join a tour of the best Valencia street art.
+And if you don’t feel like chasing the best murals, you may want to join a free tour of Valencia street art.

 9. Take a cooking class

 While Valencia is a city inviting you to stay outdoors as much as possible, you may wonder what to do in Valencia when it rains.
-Why not a cooking class, to learn how to cook traditional Valencian paella?
+Why not take a cooking class to learn how to cook traditional Valencian paella?